Drug Enforcement Administration: Civil liberties

-Others, such as former Republican congressman Ron Paul, the Cato Institute, The Libertarian Party and the Drug Policy Alliance criticize the very existence of the DEA and the War on Drugs as both hostile, and contrary, to the concept of civil liberties by arguing that anybody should be free to put any substance they choose into their own bodies for any reason, particularly when legal drugs such as alcohol, tobacco and prescription drugs are also open to addiction, and that any harm caused by a drug user or addict to the general public is a case of conflicting civil rights.
-Recurrently, billions of dollars are spent yearly, focusing largely on criminal law and demand reduction campaigns, which has resulted in the imprisonments of thousands of U.S. citizens.
+Others, such as former Republican congressman Ron Paul, the Cato Institute, The Libertarian Party and the Drug Policy Alliance criticize the very existence of the DEA and the war on drugs as both hostile, and contrary, to the concept of civil liberties by arguing that anybody should be free to put any substance they choose into their own bodies for any reason, particularly when legal drugs such as alcohol, tobacco and prescription drugs are also open to addiction, and that any harm caused by a drug user or addict to the general public is a case of conflicting civil rights.
+Recurrently, billions of dollars are spent yearly, focusing largely on criminal law and demand reduction campaigns, which has resulted in the imprisonment of thousands of U.S. citizens.
 Demand for recreational drugs is somewhat static as the market for most illegal drugs has been saturated, forcing the cartels to expand their market to Europe and other areas than the United States.
 United States federal law registers cannabis as a Schedule I drug.

 Incarceration of Daniel Chong

-An April 2012 DEA raid on a California home led to the incarceration of Daniel Chong for several days under conditions of neglect.
-The 23-year-old student attending the University of California, San Diego was taken into custody along with eight other people when the DEA executed a raid on a suspected MDMA distribution operation at a residence that he was visiting to celebrate the April 20 cannabis "holiday" known as "420".
-According to Chong, the DEA agents questioned him and told him that he could go home, one even offering him a ride home, but instead he was transferred to a holding cell and confined for five days without any food or water, although Chong said he ingested a powdery substance that was left for him, which was later found to be methamphetamine.
-After five days and two suicide attempts, DEA agents found Chong.
-He was taken to the hospital, where he spent three days in intensive care because his kidneys were close to failing.
-No criminal charges were filed against Chong.
-A DEA spokesperson stated that the extended detention was accidental and the acting special agent in charge of the San Diego DEA office issued an apology to Chong.
-Chong disputes the claim of accidental neglect, saying that DEA personnel ignored his calls for help.
-His attorney stated an intent to file a claim against the federal government and some members of California's delegation to the Congress called for further investigation of the incident.
+In April 2012 in San Diego, California, DEA agents detained a student, Daniel Chong, and left him locked in a holding room for five days.
+The cell contained no food, water or bathroom facilities.
+When he was found, he had to be hospitalized for several days for a variety of medical problems.
+The incident touched off a national furor, resulting in several investigations.
+The incident has been described as a "Kafkaesque nightmare," a "debacle," and "one of the worst cases of its kind."
+Chong subsequently sued the DEA; the government settled the suit for $4.1 million.